grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 * [ ] Do a search on 'really' and consider removing any
 * [-] do a search for '-ly' and remove any useless adverbs.
 Maybe 'that' too.
 	* This is basically impossible
+* [ ] Do a grep for the mispelling "Grackel"
+* [ ] Grep "sub with the ram" and make sure it isn't used too much now that we know the boat is named the Grackle

 ## Post "Director's Cut" things to remove
 * [ ]  consider finishing a version with everything in -- a directors cut -- after committing that cut out all the bigger scenesbeing cut